-Field Required Type Description procedure_type_concept_id Yes integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the type of source data from which the procedure record is derived. $modifier_concept_id$ No integer A foreign key to a Standard Concept identifier for a modifier to the Procedure (e.g. bilateral) quantity No integer The quantity of procedures ordered or administered. provider_id No integer A foreign key to the provider in the provider table who was responsible for carrying out the procedure. visit_occurrence_id No integer A foreign key to the visit in the visit table during which the Procedure was carried out. procedure_source_value No varchar(50) The source code for the Procedure as it appears in the source data.
+Field Required Type Description procedure_occurrence_id Yes integer A system-generated unique identifier for each Procedure Occurrence. person_id Yes integer A foreign key identifier to the Person who is subjected to the Procedure.
+The demographic details of that Person are stored in the PERSON table. procedure_concept_id Yes integer A foreign key that refers to a standard procedure Concept identifier in the Standardized Vocabularies. procedure_date Yes date The date on which the Procedure was performed. procedure_datetime No datetime The date and time on which the Procedure was performed. procedure_type_concept_id Yes integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the type of source data from which the procedure record is derived. $modifier_concept_id$ No integer A foreign key to a Standard Concept identifier for a modifier to the Procedure (e.g. bilateral) quantity No integer The quantity of procedures ordered or administered. provider_id No integer A foreign key to the provider in the provider table who was responsible for carrying out the procedure. visit_occurrence_id No integer A foreign key to the visit in the visit table during which the Procedure was carried out. procedure_source_value No varchar(50) The source code for the Procedure as it appears in the source data.
 This code is mapped to a standard procedure Concept in the Standardized Vocabularies and the original code is, stored here for reference.
-Procedure source codes are typically ICD-9-Proc, CPT-4, HCPCS or OPCS-4 codes. procedure_source_concept_id d No integer A foreign key to a Procedure Concept that refers to the code used in the source. qualifier_source_value No $\operatorname{varchar}(50)$ The source code for the qualifier as it appears in the source data.
+Procedure source codes are typically ICD-9-Proc, CPT-4, HCPCS or OPCS-4 codes. procedure_source_concept_ic d No integer A foreign key to a Procedure Concept that refers to the code used in the source. qualifier_source_value No varchar(50) The source code for the qualifier as it appears in the source data.

 - Valid Procedure Concepts belong to the "Procedure" domain.
-Procedure Concepts are based on a variety of vocabularies: SNOMED-CT, ICD-9-Proc, CPT-4, HCPCS and OPCS-4, but also atypical Vocabularies such as ICD-9-CM or MedDRA. - Procedures are expected to be carried out within one day and therefore have no end date. - Procedures could involve the application of a drug, in which case the procedural component is recorded in the procedure table and simultaneously the administered drug in the drug exposure table when both the procedural component and drug are identifiable. - If the quantity value is omitted, a single procedure is assumed. - The Procedure Type defines from where the Procedure Occurrence is drawn or inferred.
-For administrative claims records the type indicates whether a Procedure was primary or secondary and their relative positioning within a claim. - The Visit during which the procedure was performed is recorded through a reference to the VISIT_OCCURRENCE table.
+Procedure Concepts are based on a variety of vocabularies: SNOMED-CT, ICD-9-Proc, CPT-4, HCPCS and OPCS-4, but also atypical Vocabularies such as ICD-9-CM or MedDRA. - Procedures are expected to be carried out within one day and therefore have no end date.

+- Procedures could involve the application of a drug, in which case the procedural component is recorded in the procedure table and simultaneously the administered drug in the drug exposure table when both the procedural component and drug are identifiable. - If the quantity value is omitted, a single procedure is assumed. - The Procedure Type defines from where the Procedure Occurrence is drawn or inferred.
+For administrative claims records the type indicates whether a Procedure was primary or secondary and their relative positioning within a claim. - The Visit during which the procedure was performed is recorded through a reference to the VISIT OCCURRENCE table.
 This information is not always available. - The Provider carrying out the procedure is recorded through a reference to the PROVIDER table.
 This information is not always available.